lantelyes/uploadr/README.md

 ## Known Bugs
 * The client will sometimes send a junk request after an upload attempt
-* The message for no files is sometimes incorrect
+* The message for no files found is sometimes incorrect

 ## Production-ready Steps